Nakilon/stalker-maps/README.txt

               OPENSOURCED IT AS A SIGN THAT I BELIEVE THAT S.T.A.L.K.E.R.
-RELATED MODDING AND OTHER DEVELOPMENT SHOULD BE OPEN
+MODDING AND RELATED DEVELOPMENT SHOULD BE OPEN

 ###############################################################################